khulnasoft-lab/design.khulnasoft.com/contents/patterns/duo-feedback.md

 ## Guidelines

 Use `GlDuoUserFeedback` from [gitlab-ui](https://gitlab-org.gitlab.io/gitlab-ui/?path=/docs/experimental-duo-duo-user-feedback--docs) component to collect feedback on the AI's responses.
-If the default options are not sufficient, the form can be modified to be specific to an individual feature if necessary.
+The free text questions in the form can be modified to be specific to an individual feature, if necessary.

-<figure-img alt="Modal with multiple checkboxes, a disclaimer about visibility, and a free text field." label="Example of the feedback form with generic content." src="/img/duo-feedback-modal.svg"></figure-img>
+<figure-img alt="Modal with multiple checkboxes, a disclaimer about visibility, and a free text field." label="Example of the feedback form with generic content." src="/img/duo-feedback-modal.png"></figure-img>

 The use of a feedback form enables users to provide detailed feedback, which can be translated into actionable insights to improve the feature.

 ### Call-to-action (CTA)

 Ensure the CTA reinforces that users should only provide feedback on the AI's responses, not the entire feature.
-It is okay to use a **quick feedback** mechanism like the thumbs up 👍 or thumbs down 👎 buttons, but there must always be an option to provide **detailed feedback** with `GlDuoUserFeedback` when AI has given a response.

 Examples:

 - Give feedback to improve this answer
-- Rate the review
-- Give detailed feedback
+- How was this response?

+The CTA should be shown on each instance of AI output.

+It is okay to use a **quick feedback** mechanism like the thumbs up 👍 or thumbs down 👎 buttons, but there must always be an option to provide **detailed feedback** with `GlDuoUserFeedback` when AI has given a response.

 ### Providing context in feedback